nikosbatsaras/Arch-Wizard/README.md

 Before proceeding:
 - You need an MBR partition table (no GPT support yet)
 - The script automatically partitions the device you specify
-- Ext4 is used and the filesystem of the new partition
+- Ext4 is used as the filesystem of the new partition
 - Make sure your partition numbers are contiguous

 Example lsblk output should be similar to this: